-When an employee requests and is granted leave for reasons defined as "qualifying events" under the Family and Medical Leave Act (FMLA), the employee may use accrued Sick Leave, to the extent it is available, for any portion of that leave pursuant to the provisions of this MOU on FMLA.
+When an employee requests and is granted leave for reasons defined as "qualifying events" under the Family and Medical Leave Act (FMLA), the employee may use accrued sick leave, to the extent it is available, for any portion of that leave pursuant to the provisions of this MOU on FMLA.
 In all instances where leave is granted pursuant to the FMLA, employees must exhaust all accrued paid leave, including sick, personal, and annual, prior to moving to unpaid Family and Medical Leave.

-Advanced Sick Leave shall only be granted for the illness of the employee.
+Advanced sick leave shall only be granted for the illness of the employee.
 Leaves under FMLA will not be considered when determining if any employee has a satisfactory attendance record.

-(6) Pregnancy, Childbirth and Adoption
+p.
+Pregnancy, Childbirth and Adoption

 Pregnancy, childbirth and adoption are considered "qualifying events" under the FMLA and as such are governed by "(5)" above.
-Advanced Sick Leave shall only be granted for the portion of leave during which the employee is incapacitated.
+Accrued sick leave may be used to care for a child following childbirth or adoption, subject to the provisions of Section O. of this article.